 Milk, yogurt, and cheese contain protein and minerals, including calcium.
 They help build and maintain healthy bones and teeth.
 Cow's milk is also enriched with vitamin D, which helps the body use calcium more efficiently.
-You can give your baby yogurt and cheese once he has started eating iron-rich foods at least twice a day.

 Choose high-fat milk and dairy products rather than "light" or low fat options.
 Your child needs these fats to grow and develop properly.
 Make sure that milk and dairy products are pasteurized (see Why serve pasteurized milk, page 413).